Agreement on world's biggest trade deal set for November, Singapore says

 However, he said it was not clear when a final deal would be signed.

 "As to the next phase of the work, once we have crossed that milestone we will have a clearer idea ...
-It's a bit too early to say at this point in time," Sing said.
+It's a bit too early to say at this point in time," Chan said.

 (Reporting by John Geddie; Editing by Helen Popper)